-Cyber Fire Simulation gives participants a week to work with actual data from an historical event, with veteran investigator assistance.
+Cyber Fire Simulation gives participants a full week to work with data from a historical event, with veteran investigator assistance.
 This is not an event to learn a new skill, but rather sharpen existing skills working with real data.

 - Malware Analysis